famiclone6502/DIY_Datalink_Adapter/README.md

 2. Drag and drop DIY_Datalink_Pico.uf2 onto the Pico's root folder, it should immediatley unmount itself and restart as a USB serial device.
 3. Drag and drop the installer (SETUP.EXE or TDL21D.EXE) for Timex Datalink into [winevdm]'s otvdmw.exe and complete the installation.
 4. Drag and drop the TIMEXDL.EXE you previously installed (example: to C:\DATALINK) into [winevdm]'s otvdmw.exe.
-5. Use the Timex Datalink software as normal.
+5. Use the Timex Datalink software as normal, but make sure you choose the Notebook Adapter during the tutorial/setup.

 ### Error: Could not load 'VBRUN300.DLL' required by 'TIMEXDL', error=2
 If you receive an error about VBRUN300.DLL missing, you may need to manually extract the file from the installer using something like [7-zip].